EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 Test steps:
 1. Design horizontal privilege escalation test cases to verify the existence of authorization mechanism. e.g. User A try to access user B's resources.
-2. Design vertical privilege escalation test cases to verify the existence of authorization mechanism. e.g. User A try to perform opertions or use functions out of his/her permisson scope.
+2. Design vertical privilege escalation test cases to verify the existence of authorization mechanism. e.g. User A try to perform operations or use functions out of his/her permission scope.

 1.3 The server must validate the size, type, length, and special characters of all untrusted data sources and reject any data that fails the validation.
 **Notice**: To prevent attackers from intercepting and tampering with requests through a proxy to bypass the validity check of the client, data validation must be performed on the server.

 Test steps:
 1. Review the code to confirm all APIs validate the size, type, length, and special characters of all untrusted data sources.
-2. Design test cases to invoke APIs with abnoraml data payload and confirm any data that fails the validation are rejected.
+2. Design test cases to invoke APIs with abnormal data payload and confirm any data that fails the validation are rejected.

 1.4 Functions that allow access to the system or data while bypassing the system security mechanism (such as authentication, permission control, and log recording) are prohibited.
 **Notice**: If a product has functions that allow access to the system or data without the system security mechanism, malicious personnel may be aware of the functions and perform operations without authorization, which greatly affects the system.

 Test steps:
-1. Review the code to confirm the founctions that allow access to the system or data cannot bypassing the system security mechanism.
+1. Review the code to confirm the functions that allow access to the system or data cannot bypassing the system security mechanism.
-2. Perfrom penetration tesing to validate there is no way to bypass the system security mechanism.
+2. Perform penetration teasing to validate there is no way to bypass the system security mechanism.

 Test tools：
 OWASP ZAP, Postman